sysflow-telemetry/upolicycraft/README.md

 ## Measuring Code Coverage

+To get a sense of the quality of your test inputs, you can compile your application with LLVM instrumentation so that every time you run your application, a coverage report will be generated for you on disk.

     docker run -e CC="clang" -e CFLAGS="-fprofile-instr-generate -fcoverage-mapping" -e LDFLAGS="-L /build/uids/ -l:uids.so -fprofile-instr-generate -fcoverage-mapping" -u $(id -u) -it -v $PWD:/host -w /host --entrypoint make sysflowtelemetry/uids:latest

+By default, the docker image stores profiling data in the `/tmp` directory which you can alter by changing the built in LLVM environment flags in the Dockerfile, or specifying your own environment variables at runtime.
+After your program exits, you can generate a report using the following commands in the image.

+     llvm-profdata merge /path/to/output.profraw -o /path/to/output.profdata
+     llvm-cov report ./binary -instr-profile=/path/to/output.profdata

+Once your test suite has achieved suitable coverage, you can take the inputs for your application which consist of both the container image filesystem and network inputs and generate an effect graph to inform the MIDS.

 Generating Effect Graphs
 ========================